ICoR-code/SRTI/README.md

 # SRTI

-## "Simple Real Time Interface," temporary name inspired by other data-transfer systems.
+## "Simple Real Time Interface," name inspired by similar data-transfer systems.

 #### What is it?